ballerina-platform/ballerina-distribution/examples/rabbitmq-sync-consumer/rabbitmq_sync_consumer.md

 # RabbitMQ client - Consume message

 The RabbitMQ client allows fetching individual messages one by one from the server.
 A RabbitMQ client is created by passing the host and port of the RabbitMQ broker.
-To pull messages, use `consumePayload` or `consumeMessage` method which requires the queue name as the argument.
+To pull messages, use the `consumePayload` or `consumeMessage` method, which requires the queue name as the argument.
 Messages are fetched in the FIFO order.
-It is possible to use automatic or manual acknowledgments, similar to consumer services.
-Use  it to pull messages one by one from a queue in RabbitMQ server.
+It is possible to use automatic or manual acknowledgments similar to consumer services.
+Use it to pull messages one by one from a queue in the RabbitMQ server.

 ::: code rabbitmq_sync_consumer.bal :::